 The New Jersey Department of Gaming Enforcement popped GameAccount Network with a $25,000 fine for allowing out-of-state betting on its Android app.

-GAN is the online gambling software provider for Betfair in New Jersey.
+GAN is the online gambling software provider for Betfair (now FanDuel) in New Jersey.

 What did GAN do wrong?